jaleigh/caffe_wrapper/readme.md

 The repo should sit in the same parent folder as your Caffe repo, e.g. ./Caffe and ./Caffe-wrapper.
 This is because it references the bin and include folder with the caffe directory.

-It assumes you have already built Caffe using [caffe/jaleigh](https://github.com/jaleigh/caffe).
+It assumes you have already built Caffe using [jaleigh/caffe](https://github.com/jaleigh/caffe).

 It currently builds with MS Visual Studio 2012 in 86 and 64 bit configurations.

+There is also an Xcode project.
+This was created and built with Xcode 6 / OSx 10.10.
+You will probably have to fix up the include and library paths if trying to build it on a different version.
+You would also need to have built jaleigh/caffe, i.e. have opencv install via home-brew etc

 #### Issues